-Improve the percentage of priority two clients and priority three clients seen on time in all settings in the reporting period, compared with the previous twelve month period. 줌
+Improve the percentage of priority two clients and priority three clients seen on time in all settings in the reporting period, compared with the previous twelve month period.
+KPI 2

-The length of time within which the person needs contact of a clinical nature (i.e. non-administrative) by an Aged Care Assessment Team (or their epresentative), based on the urgency of the person's need as assessed by the Aged Care Assessment Team at referral.
+The length of time within which the person needs contact of a clinical nature (i.e. non-administrative) by an Aged Care Assessment Team (or their representative), based on the urgency of the person's need as assessed by the Aged Care Assessment Team at referral.

-Referrals that indicate progressive deterioration in the client's physical, mental or functioning status, or that the level of care currently available to the client Priority Category two: Between 3 and 14 days: should be used when information available at referral indicates that the client is not at immediate risk of harm. does not meet their needs or is not sustainable in the long-term, should be allocated to this priority category.

-recipient requiring the provision of substitute care or recognition that the person is having increased difficulty living independently and options for future care Priority Category three: More than 14 days: refers to cases where the referral information indicates that the client has sufficient support available at present, but that they require an assessment in anticipation of their future care requirements.
-Examples include the carer planning a holiday, which will result in the care need to be discussed with the client and their carer or family.
+Referrals that indicate progressive deterioration in the client's physical, mental or functioning status, or that the level of care currently available to the client Priority Categary two: Between 3 and 14 days: should be used when information available at referral indicates that the client is not at immediate risk of harm. does not meet their needs or is not sustainable in the long-term, should be allocated to this priority category.
+Priority Category three: More than 14 days: refers to cases where the referral information indicates that the client has sufficient support available at present, but that they require an assessment in anticipation of their future care requirements.
+Examples include the carer planning a holiday, which will result in the care recipient requiring the provision of substitute care or recognition that the person is having increased difficulty living independently and options for future care need to be discussed with the client and their carer or family.
 In deciding to use this code the ACAT is making a judgement that delaying an assessment for more than 14 calendar days will not jeopardise the client's health and well-being.
 Clients in this priority category are considered to have been seen on time if they are seen within 36 days.